sovity/authority-portal/docs/product/user-documentation/Manage Data Space components.md

 #### 1. View a list of provided connectors

 A Service Partner Admin is able to access the "Provided Connectors" page, where all provided connectors are displayed.
-On this page, connectors are categorized by their types as labels.
+On this page, connectors are categorized by their types.
 The types of connectors include:
 - Own: Connectors registered and maintained directly by the organization.
 - Provided: Connectors supplied by a third-party service partner.
-- CAAS: Connector as a Service - Managed connectors.
+- CaaS: Connector as a Service - Managed connectors.
-- Configuring: Connectors that are in the process of being set up and need to be configured further.
+- Configure Button: The Connector needs further configuration for being set up.

 ![provide-connector](images/provide-connectors-overview.png)